iann0036/tf-cfn-provider/docs/providers/rundeck/PublicKey.md

 `Url` - The URL at which the key material can be retrieved from the key store by other clients.

-`KeyMaterial` - If `key_material` is omitted in the configuration, it becomes an attribute that.
+`KeyMaterial` - If `KeyMaterial` is omitted in the configuration, it becomes an attribute that.

 ## See Also